Restaurant in Paris, France

 What are alternatives to Caïus in Paris?

 Kei is the closest alternative if you want creative cuisine with stronger institutional recognition at a comparable step up in price.
-For a full splurge, L'Ambroisie or Le Cinq at the Four Seasons George V are in a different tier entirely — three Michelin stars, significantly higher prices, and much harder to book.
+For a full splurge, L'Ambroisie or Le Cinq at the Four Seasons George V are in a different tier entirely — three Michelin stars, significantly higher prices, much harder to book.
 Caïus makes sense when you want Michelin-level quality without committing to a four-figure bill or a booking battle.

 Is the tasting menu worth it at Caïus?